Hi, I’m Sarah.

 A few facts about me:

-- I’m an intense animal lover — especially of Bella, the thirteen-year-old Jack Russell my family adopted in 2018.
+- I’m an acute animal lover — Bella, our thirteen-year-old Jack Russell my family adopted in 2018, is my light.

 - I’ve lived in New England for most of my life and call the mountains home.